wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 </style>
 ```

-The HTML content in the footer needs some minor updates.
-Basically, we're removing all of the `wire` classes inside the `footer` tag, and then updating some of the other HTML.
+The content in the footer needs some minor updates.
+Basically, we're removing all of the `wire` classes inside the `footer` tag, and then updating the links and social media icons.

 Here is the footer before: